AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 * 2a.
 Student record is missing/corrupted.

     * 2a1.
-TMS displays error message.
+System displays error message.

       Use case ends.